 See more: Best Immersion Blenders

-This absolutely flawless eight inch chef's knife is a powerhouse forged from a single piece of solid steel.
+Zwilling knows knives.
+This absolutely flawless eight inch kitchen knife is a powerhouse forged from a single piece of solid steel.
 Made from no-stain high carbon steel, it has a laser controlled edge that ensures you get an ideal cutting angle for sharpness and durability.

 The 8-inch Japanese blade is forged from refined high-carbon, vanadium stainless steel and comes with Kanso’s Heritage finish, giving a rustic look that effortlessly hides dings and scratches.
 Full-tang construction allows for balance and precise control, and its slightly contoured handle uses sturdy tagayasan (also known as wenge) wood.
 It also features a flat profile and wider heel, so even beginners can master every cut.

-It’s one of the most popular Western-inspired models available today, beloved by professionals and newbies alike.
+This is one of the most popular Western-inspired models available today, beloved by professionals and newbies alike.
 Thanks to MAC’s proprietary chrome-moly vanadium steel blade, the entire knife weighs just 6.6 ounces, making it extremely maneuverable.
 Fans praise the knife for its long-lasting blade and sheer usefulness for virtually any kitchen task.
 The company is so confident in their product that each knife comes with an impressive 25-year warranty against any defects in materials or workmanship.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.